Scott T. Massey, Ph.D. is Founding Chairman and CEO of

 He got his start in Nashville working in music management and building startups that solve music problems, where he co-founded the Restoring Music Foundation, a research organization that provided education and resources for music companies transitioning their business models into the twenty-first century.

-Chris sat on councils at TEDxNashville and also on the Music Education Policy Roundtable, a national government lobbyist group dedicated to higher education standards.
+Chris sat on councils at TEDxNashville, and also on the Music Education Policy Roundtable, a national government lobbyist group dedicated to higher education standards.
+He currently sits on steering committees including: TEDxVeniceBeach, The Global Talent Summit, and World in 2050.

 Chris Purifoy advocates in global forums about the benefits and dangers of big data, the Internet of things and artificial intelligence, and their roles in solving global problems.